Slavic settlement of the Eastern Alps: Historical background

 The migration of Slavic peoples from their homeland began in roughly the late 6th to early 7th century, as Germanic peoples started moving into the territory of the Roman Empire.
 The migrations were stimulated by the arrival of Huns into Eastern Europe.
 The Germanic peoples subsequently fought for control over territories in the eastern part of the disintegrating Roman Empire.
 Slavic tribes were part of various tribal alliances with the Germanic (Lombards, Gepids) and Eurasian (Avar, Bulgar) peoples.

 Evidence

-The prevailing view on the Slavic settlement of the Eastern Alps is based mostly on evidence deduced from archeological remains (many of which have been discovered due to the extensive highway constructions in post-1991 Slovenia), ethnographic traces (patterns of rural settlement and land cultivation), as well as on the ascertainments of historical linguistics (including toponymy).
-Besides, it is fully confirmed by the relatively few available contemporary mentionings and early historical sources (such as Historia Langobardorum by Paulus Diaconus or letters from Pope Gregory I).
-Another important evidence of Slavic advances is the progressive decline of ancient Christian dioceses in the respective areas.
-Alpine Slavs, including Carantanians, mainly originate from Slavs of Prague-Korchak culture.
-In the 10th century were significantly influenced by Bijelo Brdo culture of the Pannonian Slavs.
+The prevailing view on the Slavic settlement of the Eastern Alps is mostly based on evidence from archeological remains (many of which have been discovered due to the extensive highway constructions in post-1991 Slovenia), ethnographic traces (patterns of rural settlement and land cultivation), and the ascertainments of historical linguistics (including toponymy).
+These views are also confirmed by the relatively few available contemporary mentions and early historical sources (such as Historia Langobardorum by Paulus Diaconus or letters from Pope Gregory I).
+Another important piece of evidence of Slavic advances is the progressive decline of ancient Christian dioceses in the respective areas.
+Alpine Slavs, including Carantanians, mainly originate from Slavs of the Prague-Korchak culture.
+In the 10th century, they were significantly influenced by the Bijelo Brdo culture of the Pannonian Slavs.